Makes 4 servings

 - Stir the paste into the broth and allow the broth to thicken slightly.
 Remove from the heat and add the vinegar, mustard, salt, pepper, tarragon, shallot, and garlic.

-- Whisk in the olive oil.
+- Whisk in the olive oil, and set aside.